 - 1 1/2 teaspoons almond extract

-- 1/2 cup maraschino cherries chopped finely
+- 1/2 cup maraschino cherries ,chopped finely

 - Finely chop the maraschino cherries.
-Using a paper towel pat the cherries removing all of the juice and excess liquid.
+Using a paper towel pat the cherries to remove all of the juice and excess liquid.
 You want to make sure you dry all of the red juice or you may turn your cookies a not so pretty color.
-Gently mix in the chopped cherries.

-- Preheat oven to 350 degrees and line a cookie sheet with parchment paper.
+- Preheat oven to 350°F and line a cookie sheet with parchment paper.

 - Take a medium scoop or about 1 1/2 tablespoons of dough and roll into a ball.
 Gently flatten dough balls with your palm or the bottom of a cup.
 Place cookie on the cookie sheet and repeat with the remaining dough.